sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Close to 100 GC employees joined after only a few posts on GCconnex, GCcollab, LinkedIn and Twitter.

 The Open Government teams at TBS reached out to invite us to the Open Government Working Group to present the pilot.
-The team working on the Data Strategy Renewal (also at TBS) offered to feature the pilot in a "vignette".
+Another team at TBS also contacted us to featured the pilot in the latest [2023–2026 Data Strategy for the Federal Public Service](https://www.canada.ca/en/treasury-board-secretariat/corporate/reports/2023-2026-data-strategy.html#toc-7.4) under "Mission 4.
+Empowering the public service – 4.3 Ensure that public servants are equipped with the appropriate tools to support their work" as a way that organizations are piloting new approaches to improve efficiencies.

 There were many comments that this is a very good idea, congratulating us on the initiative, hoping more departments got on board and forwarding this to there colleagues.